Insworld Institute offers many benefits to students who wish to gain entry to prestigious universities around the world.

 Insworld Institute is a Pearson Edexcel Approved Centre for delivering Academic Qualifications, and a recognised Edexcel Centre of Excellence.

 Pearson Edexcel International qualifications allow students to transfer easily to other programmes, or to progress on to the next level of their education.
-The academic credits earned through taking these exams will be recognised by schools, by employers and by leading universities, in Singapore and worldwide.
+The academic credits earned through taking these exams will be recognised by schools, by employers and by leading universities, in Singapore and around the world.

 We teach in small classes (4- 12 students).
 This allows our teachers to understand how our students learn, and adapt lesson planning and delivery to focus on the needs of each individual in each class.
 Our students benefit from this personalised learning, and gain the confidence to become active participants in classes, asking questions and engaging in group work and class discussions.